 In 2004 Oriental Siam (1978) Co.
 Ltd became the majority shareholder and also provided the financial support to enable the school to become one of the top international schools in Thailand.
-In April 2004 the School became affiliated to the prestigious Bromsgrove School UK and changed its name to Bromsgrove International School Thailand.
-Bromsgrove School UK was founded over 500 years ago and is a leading co-educational independent day and boarding school for some 1,500 pupils and has a world-wide reputation for achieving high academic standards and enjoying considerable distinction in Sport, Music and the Arts.
+In April 2004 the School became affiliated to the prestigious Bromsgrove School UK and changed its name to Bromsgrove International School Thailand (BIST).
+Bromsgrove School UK was founded over 500 years ago and is a leading co-educational independent day and boarding school.

-In the same year the building of the new prestigious Primary and Secondary campus at Windsor Park Golf Club commenced, a site located just 20 minutes from the Ramkhamhaeng Road Campus.
+In the same year the building of the new prestigious Primary and Secondary campus at Windsor Park Golf Club commenced.
 The Ramkhamheang Campus was then converted to an Early Years campus for children aged 2 to 7.

-In 2008 a custom built boarding house was completed, with accommodation for a further 100 students in our boarding section of the school.
-Windsor House was opened initially to accommodate boys and girls on separate floors.
-Also during this year, our first cohort of students sat the IGCSE examinations achieving excellent results across every subject.
-Also during this year BIST formed an affiliation with Daewon Foreign Language School, the leading private foreign language high school in South Korea.
-Korean teachers were recruited to deliver a Korean after school programme and a significant number of high calibre Korean students were attracted to BIST as a result of this new affiliation.
+In 2008 our first world-class boarding house was completed, with accommodation for a further 100 students.
+Also during this year, our first cohort of students sat the IGCSE examinations achieving excellent results across all subjects.
+This year also saw the opening of the school’s Sixth Form offering academically rigorous A Level examination courses, attracting many students from overseas.
+In addition, in February 2008 BIST formed an affiliation with Daewon Foreign Language School, the leading private foreign language high school in South Korea.

-In 2009 a Board of Governors was constituted, including a number of independent members, to give strategic assistance and support to the Headmaster.
-To help strengthen the links with Bromsgrove School UK, Mr Jon Wingfield joined BIST, on secondment from Bromsgrove School UK as Headmaster for the academic year starting in August 2010.
+In 2009 a Board of Governors was constituted including a number of independent members, to give strategic assistance and support to the Headmaster.

 In August 2012 BIST was proud to see its first school graduate going to Oxford University in England along with many other students who studied at other top universities in the UK and the rest of the world.
-The school continues to gain reputation for its academic excellence, professional teaching staff, outstanding facilities and boarding ethos.
+The school continued to gain a reputation for academic excellence, quality teaching, outstanding facilities and world-class boarding provision.

-Finally, we look forward to the upcoming opening of our new state-of-the-art THB 100 Million Performing Arts Centre on our Windsor Park campus during Term 1 of the 2014/15 academic year.
-This wonderful new facility will further enhance the world-class music and drama programmes at BIST, with its students using the centre for both curriculum lessons and music/drama performances.
-This new facility is testament to the Board’s ongoing commitment to financially invest in and support the school in its continuing development and growth.
+This year saw the opening of the state-of-the-art THB 100 Million Performing Arts Centre on our Windsor Park campus.
+This world-class facility further enhanced our music and drama programmes at BIST, with students using the centre for both curriculum lessons, peripatetic music classes and music/drama performances.